top of page

 To Join Muriwai Junior Surf follow the steps on the Membership page.

-For further details contact the Junior Surf Membership Officer at juniorsurf@muriwaisurf.org.nz
+For further information details to contact the Junior Surf Lead at jslead@muriwaisurf.org.nz

 Junior Surf, or ‘Nippers’, is the training ground for budding young lifeguards to learn crucial skills to help them manage challenging ocean conditions.